-The purpose of rewards are:
+The purpose of rewards is:

-- to celebrate success inside and outside the classroom. - to help instil in students a sense of pride. - to help students set high expectations for themselves and work hard towards them. - to cultivate an atmosphere that celebrates resilience and sustained effort. - to allow students to feel confident taking on any challenge without fear of failure. - to help students to see mistakes as an integral part of the ongoing learning process. - to encourage involvement in the wider school community, for example in extracurricular activities. - to allow students to celebrate their successes outside the school community with us. - to encourage students to help and support others.
+- to celebrate success inside and outside the classroom. - to help instil in students a sense of pride. - to help students set high expectations for themselves and work hard towards them. - to cultivate an atmosphere that celebrates resilience and sustained effort. - to allow students to feel confident taking on any challenge without fear of failure. - to help students to see mistakes as an integral part of the ongoing learning process. - to encourage involvement in the wider school community, for example in extra-curricular activities. - to allow students to celebrate their successes outside the school community with us. - to encourage students to help and support others.

-At Urmston Grammar, we aim for the number of rewards given to exceed the number of sanctions issued.
+At Urmston Grammar, the number of rewards given should exceed the number of sanctions given.